sbannon8/SQL-queries/README.md

 - payments
 - stores

-Data can be downloaded [here] (http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip).
+Data can be downloaded [here](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip).

 #### Tools
 For this project, data was first loaded into the relational database management system (RDMS), then analyzed with SQL.
 The following tools were used: